Port Checker

 Click Check Port — the result and response time appear instantly.
 No data leaves your browser.

-Free Online Port Checker — Test if a TCP Port Is Open
+Free Port Checker — Test if a TCP Port is Open Online

 Frequently Asked Questions